 You can double check this with the manufacturer, as well as check which firmware version you’re running by accessing the router settings.

 Whatever the process, you should make sure that your firmware always stays bang up-to-date, or your router may be vulnerable to known attacks.

 One thorny issue is that really old routers may no longer be supported with firmware upgrades from the manufacturer.
 In this case, you should probably look at upgrading to a more current supported router.
-Alternatively, if you don’t want to spend money upgrading, you could turn to an open firmware – assuming the router in question supports it, that is.
+Alternatively, if you don’t want to spend money upgrading, you could turn to an open firmware such as DD-WRT assuming the router in question supports it.